Corporate Carbon Footprint Calculation and Reporting

 Using Emission Factors

-The data collected is converted into greenhouse gas emissions using specific emission factors.
-These factors are taken from internationally accepted databases such as IPCC, DEFRA and EPA.
-Emission factors represent the average amount of emissions for a particular type of activity.
-For example, one litre
+The collected data is converted into greenhouse gas emissions using specific emission factors.
+These factors are obtained from internationally recognized databases such as IPCC, DEFRA, and EPA.
+Emission factors represent the average emission amount for a specific type of activity.
+For example, emission factors are used to determine how much CO₂ emissions result from consuming one liter of gasoline.

 • IPCC: Emission factors provided by the Intergovernmental Panel on Climate Change.